 Every country has its history-makers and celebrated founders, but Americans take our love of our own bewigged declarers of independence to a much higher level.
 Figures like George Washington and Thomas Jefferson don't just grace our currency, they grace hilariously over-patriotic tank tops worn on the Fourth, often with sayings like, "America: Back-to-Back World War Champs!"
 After all, how many other countries have massive hit hip-hop musicals about their founders?

 Complaining about "90-Degree" Temperatures

-Full-Throated Celebrations of Freedom
+Celebrations of Freedom

-“Americans like to talk about freedom more than anyone.
-Unfortunately, vast swaths of the population wouldn’t know freedom if it whacked them over the head with that symbolic torch,” writes foreigner and Quora user Mike Shurkin, who moved to the U.S. over 25 years ago.
-This isn’t just anecdotal—in a recent survey, Pew found that “Americans tend to prioritize individual liberty, while Europeans tend to value the role of the state to ensure no one in society is in need.”
+Around the Fourth of July, you'll hear Americans hold court on "freedom" and "liberty"—and that's not just anecdotal.
+In a recent survey, the Pew Research Center found that "Americans tend to prioritize individual liberty, while Europeans tend to value the role of the state to ensure no one in society is in need."

-To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!
+To discover more amazing secrets about living your best life, click here to follow us on Instagram!